Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamics in the non-linear regime

 \subsection{Behaviour of the saturated semi-convection field}

 We now consider the dynamics beyond the layered phase, when the system has saturated to a statistically steady state.
 In \S~\ref{sec:longtermstaircases} we noted two regimes, with the post-layered state consisting of either a single convective region, or a convective zone overlain by a stably stratified layer with a mostly zonal flow.
-To understand the signature of these regimes on the global properties of the flow, we define Reynolds numbers based on the zonal-toroidal (ZT), and non-zonal-poloidal (NZP) components of the flow, which can be used as proxies for the amount of energy in zonal jets and in convective motions, respectively:
+To understand the signature of these regimes on the global properties of the flow, we define Reynolds numbers based on the zonal-toroidal ($u_\text{ZT}$), and non-zonal-poloidal ($u_\text{NZP}$) components of the velocity (from the poloidal-toroidal decomposition used by XSHELLS).
+The radial velocities are poloidal only and the zonal jets are toroidal only.
+Hence, the zonal-toroidal and non-zonal-poloidal components can be used as proxies for the strength of zonal jets and convective motions, respectively: